 There’s no doubt about it: India bewitches some and befuddles others.
-But plan your trip with this beginner’s guide to Rajasthan and you’ll have breathing space to let the country’s colour and vibrancy wash over you.
+But plan your trip with this beginner’s guide to Rajasthan and you’ll have time and breathing space to let the country’s colour and vibrancy wash over you.
 Get set for bustling highways, beguiling palaces, frenetic bazaars, tiger-prowled parks and a dramatic desert hinterland…

 DELHI & AGRA